 The Mills House

-Walking down Meeting Street, one of historic Charleston’s main thoroughfares, it’s impossible to miss the Mills House; for one, its bright pink facade has been a pop of color on the street since its original construction in the mid-19th century.
+Walking down Meeting Street, one of historic Charleston’s main thoroughfares, it’s impossible to miss the Mills House; for one, its bright pink façade has been a pop of color on the street since its original construction in the mid-19th century.
 The building that stands on the site today is a replica of the original structure, and one that adheres faithfully to the original building, with iron work and cornices preserved and reused.
 The hotel’s vibe is one of southern charm and classic elegance—think courtyards connected by gated arches and terraces from which guests can bask in the warm sun and breathe in the cool nighttime air.
-The onsite restaurant, Barbadoes Room, specializes in seasonal-forward dishes, and the hotel itself is within a stone’s throw of some of Charleston’s most-beloved historic sites and public spaces.
+The onsite restaurant will relaunch this fall as the Iron Rose, and hotel itself is within a stone’s throw of some of Charleston’s most-beloved historic sites and public spaces.

 20 South Battery